 Most of us often end up, holding going to the washroom off and on.
-But do we realise, the long term damage that happens in the process ?
+But do we realize, the long-term damage that happens in the process?

-When we feel the urge to urinate, the process involves coordination between muscles, organs and nerves.
+When we feel the urge to urinate, the process involves coordination between muscles, organs, and the nerves.

 When your bladder is half full, it activates the nerves in your bladder which then signal your brain to give you the urge to urinate.
 The brain then signals the bladder to hold on.
 Holding your pee for long involves consciously fighting the brain signal to urinate.

 When we hold on to the pee for long, the urine can flow back into the ureter into the kidneys and lead to a urinary tract infection in the bladder or the urethra.
 The infection can then travel to the kidney and lead to kidney infection and even kidney disease.